nishant-d/devtron-documentation/content/creating_application/config_maps/_index.md

 +++

-The ConfigMap API resource holds key-value pairs of configuration data that can be consumed in pods or used to store configuration data for system components such as controllers.
-ConfigMap is similar to Secrets, but designed to more conveniently support working with strings that do not contain sensitive information.
+The ConfigMap API resource holds key-value pairs of configuration data that can be consumed in pods.
+ConfigMap can also be used to store configuration data for system components such as controllers.

+ConfigMap is similar to Secrets but mainly designed to work with strings that do not contain sensitive information.

 Click on `Add ConfigMap` to add a config map to your application.